Giovanni Ambrogio Migliavacca: Life and career

 Migliavacca was born in Milan around 1718, but the exact date of his birth as well as his parentage and early life are unknown.
 Much of the information about his life has come from Metastasio's letters.
-Migliavacca's first appearance as a literary figure was in Milan in 1736, when at the age 18 he edited a collection of poetic tributes dedicated to the Duke of Noailles.
+At the age 18, in 1736, Migliavacca edited a collection of poetic tributes dedicated to the Duke of Noailles.
 Soon after, he became a member of the Accademia dei Filodossi and was active in the Milanese intellectual milieu of the Enlightenment.
 He initially opted for a career as a diplomat, working as the imperial secretary of the Italian legation to the court of Charles VII where he became a favourite of the emperor.
 After the death of Charles VII in 1745, Migliavacca saw little future in a diplomatic career and instead focused on his literary pursuits.

-He moved to Vienna and between 1748 and 1752 worked for Metastasio as a secretary, copyist, and later a collaborator on some of his texts.
+He moved to Vienna and between 1748 and 1752, and worked there as a secretary, copyist, and later a collaborator of Metastasio.
 At the time, Metastasio was the court poet to Holy Roman Empress Maria Theresa.
 One of his duties was to supervise opera rehearsals and give directions to the singers.
 When Jommelli's Merope was to be performed in 1749, Metastasio delegated his directorial duties to Migliavacca.
 Tensions arising from a feud between two of the opera's star singers, Migliavacca's close friend Vittoria Tesi, and the castrato Caffarelli, and from Caffarelli's refusal to attend rehearsals reached a climax when he and Migliavacca fought a duel at Vittoria Tesi's house.
 However, her entreaties to the combatants ended the incipient sword fight before anyone was hurt.

 Migliavacca made his debut as a librettist in his own right (albeit closely supervised by Metastasio) in 1750 with Armida placata, composed by Giovanni Battista Mele and performed in Madrid to celebrate the marriage of Maria Antonia Ferdinanda of Spain and Victor Amadeus III of Sardinia.
 It was performed again in Vienna later that year in a pastiche version with music by several composers including Luca Antonio Predieri and Johann Adolph Hasse.
 Through Metastasio, Migliavacca had also become acquainted with Duchess Maria Antonia of Bavaria.
 She was the wife of Frederick Christian, heir to the thrones of Saxony and Poland, and was a patron of the arts as well as gifted composer, singer, and harpsichordist.
 Two of her operas, Il trionfo della fedeltà and Talestri, have survived, but according to Bruno Brunelli, she had earlier composed a short opera (now lost) to a libretto by Migliavacca entitled Giove fulminatore dei giganti.